 But apparently that will be worked on.

-And uh the company says it's gonna have a paper ballot of focus that leverages hand marked paper ballots, so and they're and they're gonna use uh third-party auditing.
+And the company says it's going to have a paper ballot of focus that leverages hand-bark paper ballots.

-So what it what is it I keep telling you allows the Democrats to always steal all the money for every program?
+So what is it I keep telling you allows the Democrats to always seal all the money for every program?

 They don't have third-party auditing.

-Because you wouldn't do you wouldn't even offer third-party auditing unless you were really serious about you know having a fair system.
+Because you wouldn't even offer third-party auditing unless you were really serious about having a fair system.

-Um, and they're gonna use domestic staffing and software.
+And they're going to use domestic staffing and software.

-So I don't know if this means they're gonna get rid of election machines, or what would be the point of focusing on paper ballots if you also have machines?
+I don't know if this means they're going to get rid of election machines or what would be the point of focusing on paper ballots if you also have machines.

 Does anybody understand that?

-If the paper ballots are gonna be the definitive vote, but you're also running the machines in the same in the same uh place.
+If the paper ballots are going to be the definitive vote, but you're also running the machines in the same place, what are the machines for?

 Because the vote would be based on the paper.